david-rockwood/fimpad/README.md

 It can go on indefinitely.
 With each new user prompt, all of the elements that came before, going back to the system prompt, make up what is called the CHAT HISTORY.

 Every time you send a new user prompt to the LLM, the chat history is also sent, so that the LLM knows the full context of the conversation.
 For a well-designed LLM server like llama.cpp llama-server, the server then compares the sent chat history with what it has saved from the computations done for your previous prompts.
 Often it can reuse much of the computations already done, as long as the chat history is the same.
 But since FIMpad is a text editor, you can easily edit the chat history.
-Changing messages in the chat history means that the server will have to recompute part or all of the previous prompts.
+Changing messages in the chat history means the server will need to recompute part or all of the previous prompts.
 So be aware, when you edit the chat history before sending a new user prompt, it can make it take a bit longer to get the assistant response.

-Next we can get into ways than you can reduce the amount of typing you need to do to get a chat started.
-First, opening and closing chat tags can be on the same line, so the "beginner way" to start a chat that I described earlier can be done like this and get the same result once you hit Ctrl+Enter:
+Next we can look at ways you can reduce the amount of typing needed to start a chat.
+First, opening and closing chat tags can be on the same line, so the "beginner way" to start a chat that I described earlier can be done like this and get the same result once you press Ctrl+Enter:
 ```
 [[[system]]]Assist concisely.[[[/system]]]
 [[[user]]]What is the population of Oklahoma?[[[/user]]]